-When I talked about the dangers of government-controlled education last week at a 9/12 Project meeting, I shared with the group one of the truisms I use in my American history survey courses.
+When I talk about the dangers of government-controlled education, I share one of the truisms I use in my American history survey courses.
 It goes like this:

 Value-neutral education is a myth; everyone teaches from a distinctive worldview.